-You may think: why are you asking so many questions, it’s not Passover.
+By now, reading all these questions you may think: Rabbi, why are you asking so many questions, it’s not Passover.

 “If I had an hour to solve a problem I’d spend 55 minutes thinking about the problem and 5 minutes thinking about solutions.”
 Albert Einstein

-Questions are vehicles born of curiosity to carry us back home to wonder, peace, appreciation, hope, innovation and joy.
-Some of the biggest discoveries and inventions happen after long periods of asking and contemplating.
+Questions are vehicles born of curiosity to carry us back home to wonder, peace, appreciation, contentment, innovation and joy.
+Some of the biggest discoveries and inventions in many fields of study and life happen after long periods of inquiry and contemplation.

-At this time of year we count down the days through the month of Elul to a New Jewish Year.
-We pave a MENDFUL PATH as we open, realign, and balance our lives with what we love and with our heart’s desires and purpose.
+We pave a hopeful MENDFUL PATH as we open, realign, and balance our lives with what we love and with our hearts’ desire and purpose.
 We ask and consider what we and others love and need.
-We ask how can we help, serve, live more fully.
+We ask how can we help, serve, live more fully, bring more to life.
 We ask new and old questions and contemplate possible answers and responses.

-Questions are so important in the process of mending and healing that I am thinking that Maybe we can declare this new year of 5778 A YEAR OF QUESTIONS!
-To dedicate our attention to opening to new possibilities, to ask new questions, to become unstuck and more free.
+Questions are essential in the process of mending and healing.
+So much so that I am thinking that maybe we should declare 2018 A YEAR OF QUESTIONS!
+To dedicate and focus our attention to opening to new possibilities, to ask new questions, to become unstuck and more free to explore.
 Asking, conversing, connecting, and more actively offering fresh ideas to solving core problems and see in new ways our lives and our world.

-I wish us a wonderful time of discovery and falling in love with yourself and your life and all your beloveds and all the beauty and joy you can experience.
-Ani ledodi ve’dodi li, I’m my beloved’s and my beloved is mine.
+I wish you a wonderful time of discovery and falling in love with yourself and your life and all your beloveds and all the beauty and joy you can experience.

 Blessings, Rabbi Sigal